 While deciding the channels for communication, you need to consider the industry and the buyer persona as well.
 For example, direct mailers and in-person meetings may work for certain industries, while other industries may be more active through social media or LinkedIn InMail.
 Dig into their websites and social media pages to see what they are up to.
 Build a list of contacts from your target organizations, and identify which platform they are most active on.
 If you find your prospects responding to LinkedIn InMail more than text messages, use that to your advantage by including it in your cadence.

 The purpose of a sales cadence is to catch your prospect’s attention.
 They will answer your call only if they have a second, and they will reply to your mail only if the email subject catches their eye.
 So, when you design your cadence, it should be more about who they are and where they’re from.
 Most people will be rushing to work from 8:00 AM to 10:00 AM, and attending a sales call would be the least of their priorities.
 Sending an email early in the morning or late evening has got an easy chance of getting buried in the inbox.
 Therefore, no matter how you contact them, you need to do it at a time of their convenience.

-Finding this perfect window to contact your prospect is a trial and error approach.
 As your cadence progresses, identify the touchpoints and communication channels that receive the most engagement from prospects, and tweak your cadence accordingly.

 3. The number of contact attempts